Select your shipping destination

 Step 1: Bring at least 400ml of water to a boil (~95°C).

-Step 2: Grind your coffee beans to a coarse grind, similar to the size of peppercorns.
+Step 2: Grind your coffee beans to a medium fine grind, slightly smoother and finer than table salt.

-Step 4: Add the ground coffee (we recommend 12g per cup) to your filter and gently tap it to level the coffee.
+Step 5: Add ground coffee (we recommend 12g per cup) to the basket of your filter and gently tap it to level the coffee.

-Step 5: Begin pouring water slowly over the coffee, starting at the centre and moving in a steady spiral towards the outer edge of the grounds.
+Step 6: Begin pouring water slowly over the coffee, starting at the centre and moving in a steady spiral towards the outer rim.

 Join us as a Bacha Member to save your wishes, easy check out and other great features.